 '''

 from twisted.internet.ssl import CertificateOptions, TLSVersion

 options = CertificateOptions(

 ...,

-raiseMinimumTo=TLSVersion.TLSv1_1)
+raiseMinimumTo=TLSVersion.TLSv1_3)

 '''

-This will always negotiate a minimum of TLSv1.1, but will negotiate higher versions if Twisted's default is higher.
-This usage will stay secure if Twisted updates the minimum to TLSv1.2, rather than causing your application to use the now theoretically insecure minimum you set.
+This will always negotiate a minimum of TLSv1.3, but will negotiate higher versions if Twisted's default is higher.
+This usage will stay secure if Twisted updates the minimum to some hypothetical future TLS version, rather than causing your application to use the now theoretically insecure minimum you set.